-Gross research and development costs increased in the first three months in 2021, as we expanded our product capabilities.
+Gross research and development costs increased in the second quarter of 2021, as we expanded our product capabilities.
 We expect R&D expense to continue to increase moderately as we expand product management and development.
 We plan to pursue additional government funding in the future.
 See "Forward Looking Statements" above.